Want to know how your SEO efforts are paying off?

 Here’s what each of them does:

-The Impressions filter shows you how many SERP results people have seen.
+- The Impressions filter shows you how many SERP results people viewed.
 Google counts these impressions differently based on certain factors, but that’s really all you need to know.

 Together, these four filters give you a wide range of data.